tomdavenport/agency/_posts/2015-05-24-improve-conversion-rate.md

 A deep Google Analytics audit and health check, while setting up extra research tools that show you how real people use your website.

-The result is a plan for improvement is presented in a report which identifies each problem, offers a practical solution, and is packed with insights about how your visitors really behave — and what makes them stay!
+The resulting plan for improvement is presented in a report which identifies each problem, offers practical solutions, and is packed with insights about how your visitors really behave — and what makes them stay!

 Every potential leak point and the value being lost is clear and proven, and as a team we make a plan of action that means your sales, average transaction value and profitability will grow.